electron/cation/README.md

 For PRs that need to land faster than the minimum open time (e.g. to respond to OS or Chromium updates), the minimum open time can be bypassed by adding a `api-review/skip-delay ⏰` label to the PR.
 This label may be added to a PR if at least two members of the API WG representing two different employers approve fast-tracking the PR.

+For PRs that are labeled as `semver/minor` or `semver/major` but contain no public-facing API surface, WG members may manually add the `api-review/skip-review 🛂` label to bypass the GitHub check.

 ## Deprecation Review

 The bot controls the deprecation review lifecycle on behalf of the [Releases Working Group](https://github.com/electron/governance/tree/main/wg-releases).